Apple Watch redesign may break band compatibility

 Apple spent WWDC 2026 reintroducing Siri, and MacRumors' Dan Barbera ran the iOS 27 developer beta to see how much

-Lewis at Unbox Therapy got hold of one of the dummy mock-ups that turn up from China every spring before
+Lewis at Unbox Therapy got hold of one of the dummy mock-ups that turn up from China every spring

 Newsletter